cysouw/graphicalgrammar/text/german.md

 ### Becker (1829) *Deutsche Grammatik* {#sec:becker1829}

 Karl Ferdinand Becker (1775-1849) was probably one of the most influential grammatical educators from the start of the 19th Century.
 He originally started out as a medical doctor, but that turned out not be a financial success.
 Instead, he opened a small private school in Offenbach teaching German to English-speaking students.
 Turning his attention to linguistics, he wrote various books about German grammar.
 For a thorough repraisal of Becker's linguistic work, see Haselbach [-@haselbach1966].
-Becker also became a member of the *Frankfurter Gelehrtenverein für deutsche Sprache*, where he met Herling (see [@sec:herling1823]) and Schmitthenner (see [@sec:schmitthenner1828]).
+Becker also became a member of the *Frankfurtischer Gelehrtenverein für deutsche Sprache*, where he met Herling (see [@sec:herling1823]) and Schmitthenner (see [@sec:schmitthenner1828]).

 In his *Organism der Sprache als Einleitung zur deutschen Grammatik* [@becker1827] Becker presents a clear plan for analysis of syntactic relationships inside the sentence (which he called *Satzverhältnisse*), and it is easily possible to anachronistically depict these ideas graphically [e.g. @haselbach1966: 156-161].
 However, Becker himself never produced any graphical display of the analysis of a specific sentence, but he came very close with a tabular method of analysis.
 He originaly introduced a few examples of his tabular method in the preface of the *Deutsche Grammatik* [@becker1829].
 Here he presents a few examples of how sentences should be analysed, calling the process *Analyse der Sätze* [@becker1829: xvi-xix].
 This explanation is addressed to teachers, instructing them how students should approach the analysis of a sentence.
 Astonishingly, he never describes this analytical approach in the grammar itself.
 He returns to this approach in a short book *Über die Methode des Unterrichtes in der deutschen Sprache*, again directed to teachers [@becker1833a: 36-46].
-In this book he calls the process *Zergliederung* 'dissection'.
+In this book he calls the process *Zergliederung* 'dissection' [probably inspired by @herling1823: 38, who talks about the *logische Zergliederung der Perioden*].

 Becker's basic idea is to use a table with all words of the sentence listed as the rows of a table.
 This approach feels completely natural in the English grammatical tradition of "parsing", which he might have encountered while teaching English-speaking students.
 In the English grammatical tradition, parsing has a long history.
 The English word itself originates from the Latin *pars orationis*, i.e. originally parsing is the process to assign parts of speech to individual words.
 The Oxford English Dictionary lists examples of this usage all the way back to the 16th Century.
 However, the process of consistently going through a sentence, listing all words separately, and analysing each one individually, seems to have been first used by John Brinsly the Elder in his *Ludus Literarius* from 1612 [nice examples in @brinsley1612: 102, 130].
 In the centuries since, this approach to parsing became a mainstay in the English grammatical tradition [@lyman1922: 120-122].
 Curiously, this approach to sentence analysis seems to have been basically unknown outside of the English-speaking grammatical tradition.